-The founders of the event have a personal connection to Alzheimer's and designed the event to drive awareness among a younger audience while raising funds for the Alzheimer's Association.
-Since the inaugural game in Washington, D.C., the event has grown to more than 40 cities, raising more than $13 million and bringing thousands of new supporters to the cause.
+The founders of the event had personal connections to Alzheimer's and designed the event to drive awareness among a younger audience while raising funds for the Alzheimer's Association.
+Since the inaugural game in Washington, D.C., the event has grown to more than 50 cities, raising more than $18 million and bringing thousands of new supporters to the cause.